-Dish Network doesn't submit revised bid for Sprint, says it will focus on Clearwire offerAlex Wagner - Deputy Managing Editor, News Desk
+Dish Network doesn't submit revised bid for Sprint, says it will focus on Clearwire offerAlex Wagner - Editorial Director of News and Content

 Just a day after the Sprint-Clearwire-Dish Network love triangle took its craziest turn yet, some news regarding Dish and SoftBank's battle for Sprint has surfaced.
 Dish announced this evening that it doesn't have a new offer for Sprint following the revised agreement struck between Sprint and SoftBank last week.

 In a statement issued this evening, Dish explains that factors like the "extreme deal protections" included in that agreement make it "impractical" for it to put together a counteroffer by the June 18 deadline set by Sprint and SoftBank.
 As a result, Dish says that it will "consider" its options regarding Sprint and focus on getting its deal with Clearwire done.

 Sprint and SoftBank first announced their plans to get together back in October 2012, and the two companies recently announced a new agreement that will see SoftBank dropping $21.6 billion for a 78 percent stake in Sprint.
 Their agreement has already been approved by several U.S. regulatory bodies, including the Justice Department and the Committee on Foreign Investment.